raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 The dataset provides evidence on the European tradition of practical mathematics, covering manuals of practical arithmetic written in western Europe from the late 13th century to 1600.

 ## Methodology & Sources
 The evidence was gathered from existing catalogues, from specialised studies, and from archival research.
-For more details, see the variable 'source' in the dataset and the ‘Note on sources’ in ‘Danna, R. (2026), ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200-1600’, Cambridge (Mass.): Harvard University Press’.
+For more details, see:

+- The ‘Note on sources’ in ‘Danna, R. (2026), ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200-1600’, Cambridge (Mass.): Harvard University Press’;
+- The variable 'source' in the dataset.

 ## File List
 * `data/your_dataset.csv`: The main dataset.